 If your mileage has fallen significantly in recent months, because you’ve been working from home more, it’s worth contacting your insurer to see if they might offer you a refund.

-Many insurers offered refunds during Coronavirus lockdown periods to reflect the fact people weren’t driving much, but no longer do this now that restrictions have eased.
+Many insurers offered refunds during Coronavirus lockdown periods to reflect the fact people weren’t driving much, but no longer do this now that life has returned to normal.
 However, certain insurers will still provide a refund if your mileage falls substantially for any reason.
 For example, under Direct Line’s Mileage MoneyBack scheme, you submit your annual mileage as close to the start of your policy as usual.
 At the end of the policy year, you submit a new mileage reading.
 Direct Line will refund 2% of the cost of your insurance for every 1,000 miles you didn’t drive, up to a maximum of 20%.